 For this reason, PHAST Library gives to its users the possibility to explicitly select some parameters' values.

 These parameters are architecture-specific and non-overlapping: this way, users can specify all of them once and only the relevant ones will affect the program execution.

-Some research papers that study PHAST Library idea and programming approach.
-If you want to cite us, please refer to the main one.
+Some research papers that present PHAST Library idea and programming approach.
+If you use PHAST Library in a scientific publication, please cite the Main Paper written below.

 B. Peccerillo, and S. Bartolini, "PHAST - A Portable High-Level Modern C++ Programming Library for GPUs and Multi-Cores", IEEE Transactions on Parallel and Distributed Systems 30, 1 (Jan 2019), 2019, pp. 174-189

 B. Peccerillo and S. Bartolini, "Task-DAG Support in Single-Source PHAST Library: Enabling Flexible Assignment of Tasks to CPUs and GPUs in Heterogeneous Architectures", Proceedings of the 10th International Workshop on Programming Models and Applications for Multicores and Manycores (PMAM), Washington DC, 2019, pp. 91-100

 B. Peccerillo and S. Bartolini, "Single-source Library for Enabling Seamless Assignment of Data-parallel Task-DAGs to CPUs and GPUs in Heterogeneous Architectures", Proceedings of the 10th and 8th Workshop on Parallel Programming and Run-Time Management Techniques for Many-core Architectures and Design Tools and Architectures for Multicore Embedded Computing Platforms (PARMA-DITAM), Valencia, 2019, pp. 3:1-3:4